magnetotellurics/ModEM/README.md

                 2.2.5.2.
 Inversion Control File - 'control.inv'

-                    - Enabling the change of key parameters that govern INV iterations, such as:
+                    - Allowing modification of values of the variables that govern INV iterations, such as:

                         inversion_type [DCG|NLCG]       : NLCG
                         joint_type [Unweighted|TxBased] : Unweighted